BioinfoMachineLearning/MULTICOM3/README.md

 ## Install the MULTICOM3 addon system and its databases

 ```
+# Note: here the parameters should be the absolute paths
 python setup.py --envdir $YOUR_PYTHON_ENV --af_dir $YOUR_ALPHAFOLD_DIR --afdb_dir $YOUR_ALPHAFOLD_DB_DIR

 # e.g,